-Software is a program or set of programs containing instructions which provide the desired functionality.
-And Engineering is the processes of designing and building something that serves a particular purpose and finds a cost-effective solution to problems.
-In this article, the difference between two tools Gradle and Maven which are used to build the Softwares is discussed.
+Software is a program or set of programs containing instructions that provide the desired functionality and Engineering is the process of designing and building something that serves a particular purpose and finds a cost-effective solution to problems.
+Gradle and Maven are different tools used to build software.
+In this article, the differences between these two tools are discussed.

-The following table describes the difference between the two tools:
+The following table describes the differences between the two tools:

 |Java Compilation||It avoids compilation.||It is necessary to compile.|

 |Usability||It is a new tool, which requires users to spend a lot of time to get used to it.||This tool is a known tool for many users and is easily available.|